resolritter/library/README.md

 in use.

-For the database, a dockerized PostgreSQL instance is spawned especifically for tests with `run.sh test_db`.
+For the database, a dockerized PostgreSQL instance is spawned especifically for tests with `run test_db`.
 It's useful to have this dedicated container in order to avoid accumulating test databases in the actual work instance, plus it also means that the volume can be completely discarded when the container is finished.
 The port being used will be written to `$TEST_DB_PORT_FILE`, a file which will be automatically read when the tests are ran.
 The databases used for integration tests will, therefore, all be created in this specific container.

-`memcached` plays a part in coordinating resource acquisition between tests.
-Since all tests are ran in parallel, some test might want to spin up the server in a port which would be taken by another, thus making them conflict and fail.
-Synchronizing the reads (is the port free?) and writes (I've exclusively acquired X port for the test) is done using `memcached` because the disk storage is, at least on my PC, not fast enough (another approach could've been to write/read the used ports to a file).
-Note that `ss` does not work here since it only lists ports **currently** being used, but due the tests starting all at the same through parallel execution, individual instances don't bind fast enough for it to be caught by `ss`; a "lock-and-reserve-ahead-of-time" mechanism on a in-memory database is, therefore, needed, since it doesn't suffer from unpredictable flushing and speed disadvantagens file disk accesses have.

-Further, for achieving true exclusive read/write synchronization for port acquisition, `flock` wraps around `memcached` (`nc` is used for talking to `memcached`) so that processes don't try to both write/read at the same time.
-Having synchronized the port acquisition, tests can be independently ran and also log in parallel.
-As already mentioned in the [advantages](advantages-of-actor-systems), it's pretty easy to know exactly what's being executed by snapshotting the logs (see the [snapshot directory](./server/tests/snapshots)).
+For ensuring exclusive system-level resources acquisition, `flock` is used as a synchronization tool so that two different test instances do not try to bind to the same port.
+Ensuring exclusive the port acquisition means that tests can be independently ran in parallel.
+As aforementioned in the [advantages](advantages-of-actor-systems), it's pretty easy to know exactly what's being executed by snapshotting the logs (see the [snapshot directory](./server/tests/snapshots)).